tepio/SilexServiceProviders/DoctrineMongoDB/doc/doctrine.rst

 DoctrineMongoDBExtension
 ========================

-The *DoctrineMongoDBExtension* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ MongoDB ODM Connection and an DocumentManager.
+The *DoctrineMongoDBServiceProvider* provides a default `Doctrine2 <http://www.doctrine-project.org>`_ MongoDB ODM Connection and an DocumentManager.

 Registering